cryptanu/cryptanu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Echidna, writing tests
+- 🔭 I’m currently working with Slither, writing tests
-- 🌱 I’m currently learning Solidity, EVM, Auditing code
+- 🌱 I’m currently learning Solidity, EVM, code auditing
 - 👯 I’m looking to collaborate on Blockchain Security projects
 - 🤔 I’m looking for help with blockchain sec resources
 - 💬 Ask me about Tech, Development